 You will also find the Director to be an informed advisor, able and willing to discuss a wide range of problems with you.
 The Department is fully aware that a concentration is not simply a matter of fulfilling requirements, but also an occasion for personal growth.
 The Director hopes that you will feel free to voice matters of personal importance when you come to seek advice.

-This year the Director is Professor . office is located in Barker Center, Room 3.
-Please check the sign next to door for office hours or email at @fas.harvard.edu for an appointment.
+This year the Director is Professor Daria Khitrova.
+Her office is located in Barker Center, Room 322.
+Please check the sign next to her door for her office hours or email her at dkhitrova@fas.harvard.edu for an appointment.

 THE DEPARTMENT